EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 1. An internal system in the bank pulls files from the SFTP server
 1. Files are now available on the internal NFS server

-Of course being enterprise software there were more unexpected idiosyncrasies than this, but you get the idea.
+Of course being enterprise software there were more unexpected idiosyncrasies than this, but hopefully you get the idea.
 It gave us a basic mechanism by which to get files into the target environment, but it wasn't very continuous.

 Enter Concourse, a continuous thing-doer that is often used for continuous integration and continuous deployment.
 We could use Concourse to pick up the new files on the NFS server inside the airgap, and do things with them.

-Much easier said than done, as we'll see!

-### Bootstrapping the Environment
+### Challenge 2 - Bootstrapping the Environment

 Our starting point with the target environment was a collection of ESXI hosts, connected to switches that embodied a predefined network topology.
 That, and a virtual Windows desktop.

 We would be using BOSH to deploy and manage virtual machines in the target environment, which has plugins that allow it to talk to VMware vSphere, but not to ESXI hosts directly.
 So that meant that we needed to install vSphere, but writing scripts to do this automatically from a Windows machine with no access to MinGW or Git Bash was going to be painful.
 So we needed to create ourselves a Linux jumpbox with a useful set of tools on it.

-> *Why not Kubernetes?*
+> ### Why not Kubernetes?
 >
-> It is of note that we were given hypervisors to work with.
-For all the hype around Kubernetes, there is still an enormous group of IT organisations who are not ready to jump on the bandwagon yet.
+> It is of note that we were given hypervisors to work with, and at the time vSphere did not offer its Tanzu Kubernetes integration.
+Introducing Kubernetes would have meant an additional layer of abstraction for little additional benefit.

 Once we had a useful Linux jumpbox, we authored scripts to run _on_ that jumpbox to deploy and configure VMware vSphere, giving us a usable IAAS.
 Further scripts then installed BOSH, Concourse, and Credhub using [Stark & Wayne's BUCC](https://github.com/starkandwayne/bucc) tool.
 But wait!
 We can't just install things, because we can't download them.
 So everything that we needed to run from the jumpbox needed to be baked into the VM image.